KEYWORDS: Periodic table, Dmitri Mendeleev, Ida Noddack, Marie Skłodowska Curie, Marguerite Perey, Lise Meitner, Manhattan Project, Nuclear research

-During the same period, the German physicist Lise Meitner (1878-1968), together with Otto Frisch, was examining data from Otto Hahn and Fritz Strassmann, two former lab colleagues of her, before having been forced into exile by Hitler12 (p.6).
+During the same period, the German physicist Lise Meitner (1878-1968), together with Otto Frisch, was examining data from Otto Hahn and Fritz Strassmann, who had been lab colleagues before having been forced into exile by Hitler12 (p.6).
 When bombarding Uranium (U) with neutrons, Meitner found that Barium (Ba) could only be produced if the neutrons split Uranium (U) into two pieces.
 When describing this process, she became the first scientist to use the term “fission” in a nuclear context12 (p.6-7).

-The Manhattan Project, considered a milestone in science inaugurating the modern era of chemistry and allowed for a new layout of the periodic table13 (p.11), might have never happened had word of Meitner’s discovery not reached scientists in the United States in January, 193914 (p.228).
-At Los Alamos, New Mexico, where scientists were working on the creation of the atomic bomb under the leadership of Robert Oppenheimer, women and their scientific knowledge was of crucial importance15 (p.123).
-Chemists there faced novel challenges in working with newly discovered radioactive elements and gradually understood the complex chemistry of the element Uranium (U), succeeding eventually in the manufacturing of fissionable uranium-235, Plutonium (Pu) and the bomb itself12 (p.67).
-As Manhattan scientists developed ways to generate Plutonium (Pu), they also continued the search for new elements, achieving the synthesis of the elements Americium (Am) and Curium (Cm) in 194416.
-Curium (Cm) is a transuranium element, since it follows Uranium (U) in the periodic table, and was first produced in a particle accelerator at the Metallurgical Research Laboratory (MRL) at the University of Chicago, where research on the first nuclear bomb was conducted11 (p.159).
+The Manhattan Project, which inaugurated the modern era of chemistry and allowed for a new layout of the periodic table13 (p.11), might never have happened had word of Meitner’s discovery not reached scientists in the United States in January 193914 (p.228).
+At Los Alamos, New Mexico, where scientists were working on the creation of the atomic bomb under the leadership of Robert Oppenheimer, women’s scientific knowledge was of crucial importance15 (p.123).
+Chemists there faced novel challenges in working with newly discovered radioactive elements and gradually understood the complex chemistry of Uranium (U), eventually succeeding in manufacturing fissionable uranium-235, Plutonium (Pu) and the atomic bomb itself12 (p.67).
+As Manhattan scientists developed ways to generate Plutonium (Pu), they also continued the search for new elements, achieving the synthesis of the elements known as Americium (Am) and Curium (Cm) in 194416.
+Curium (Cm) is a transuranium element, since it follows Uranium (U) in the periodic table, and was first produced in a particle accelerator at the Metallurgical Research Laboratory (MRL) of the University of Chicago, where research on the first nuclear bomb was conducted11 (p.159).
 The element was named after Marie and Pierre Curie, to give them credit for their early research on radioactive elements11 (p.160).

-The new era of element discoveries following the Manhattan Project was initially driven by the cold war and the University of California, Berkeley competed with the Joint Institute for Nuclear Research (JINR) in Dubna in the discovery of new elements such as Rutherfordium (Rf), Dubnium (Db) and Seaborgium (Sg)⁵.
-The quarrels on who was first had to be settled by the IUPAC, the world authority on chemical nomenclature and terminology, whose current president is the russian chemist Natalia Tarasova20.
-The GSI Helmholtzzentrum for research on heavy ions, a laboratory in Darmstadt, joined in the hunt for new elements in the course of time and it is those three labs. together with RIKEN, Japan’s largest comprehensive research institution17, that are responsible for the latest discoveries of chemical elements in the seventh row of the periodic table⁷.
+The new era of element discoveries following the Manhattan Project was initially driven by the Cold War and the University of California, Berkeley competed with the Joint Institute for Nuclear Research (JINR) in Dubna in the discovery of new elements such as Rutherfordium (Rf), Dubnium (Db) and Seaborgium (Sg)⁵.
+The quarrels on who was first had to be settled by the IUPAC, the world authority on chemical nomenclature and terminology, whose current president is the Russian chemist Natalia Tarasova20.
+The GSI Helmholtzzentrum for research on heavy ions, a laboratory in Darmstadt, joined in the hunt for new elements in the course of time.
+These three laboratories, together with RIKEN, Japan’s largest comprehensive research institution17, are responsible for the latest discoveries of chemical elements in the seventh row of the periodic table⁷.